robert-westenberger/knowledgebase/mathematics/discrete-mathematics/relations.md

 #### Represented Graphically
 In each case where there is an arrow going from one point to a second and from the second point to a third, there is an arrow going form the first point to the third.
 That is, there are no "incomplete directed triangles" in the graph.
 ## Equivalence Relations
-A relation $r$ on a set $A$ is aclled an equivalence relation iff it is reflexive, symmetric, and transitive.
+A relation $r$ on a set $A$ is called an equivalence relation iff it is reflexive, symmetric, and transitive.
 ### Symmetric
 #### Informal definition
 If any one element is related to any other element, then the second element is related to the first.